-If you want to grab the source, hit the source link below.
+If you want to grab this latest mobile bundle, just hit the source link.

 As the lawsuits between Apple and Samsung continue to slowly wind down, Samsung has prevailed in avoiding an injunction that Apple was asking for in the latest episode.
 Earlier this year Apple prevailed in a patent lawsuit to the tune of $120 million.
 The injunction request was related to that lawsuit as Apple hoped to stop Samsung from selling products that used the patents in question.